 - Day 3: Labs and the redesign—what is expected; What “Open Inquiry” and “Guided Inquiry” mean and how they are different from traditional labs; Adapting traditional labs to “Open Inquiry” and “Guided Inquiry”; College Board Guided Inquiry Lab Book; Other Reference Materials.

-- Day 4: Exam Taking Strategies; How to Review/Prepare for the AP Exam; AP Chemistry Test Development Committee; AP Chemistry Reading; Final questions and concerns.
+- Day 4: Exam Taking Strategies; How to Review/Prepare for the AP Test; AP Chemistry Test Development Committee; AP Chemistry Reading; Final questions and concerns.

-- Day 4: Survey of Thermochemistry; 2018 Free Response Question 7; Final Wrap-Up.
+- Day 4: Survey of Thermochemistry; 2019 Free Response Question 7; Demonstrations

 - Day1: Guided Inquiry Kinetics Lab

 - Day 2: Guided Inquiry Equilibrium Lab